Costas Mandylor: Early life

-Costas Theodosopoulos was born on 3 September 1965 in Melbourne, Australia to Greek immigrants Louise Theodosopoulos, and Yannis Theodosopoulos, a taxi driver.
-His brother is actor Louis Mandylor.
+Costas Theodosopoulos was born on 3 September 1965 in Melbourne, Australia to Greek immigrants Louise Theodosopoulos and Yannis Theodosopoulos, a taxi driver.
+His younger brother is actor Louis Mandylor.
 Mandylor grew up in St Kilda and South Melbourne, and moved to the United States in 1987 where he started taking acting lessons.
 He was initially unable to find any work acting and had to work any job available.
 He took a version of his mother's maiden name, citing his real name in Greek being too long.